 The main goal of the empirical analysis is to estimate the effects of having access to more generous unemployment insurance subsidies after the end of compulsory maternity leave on different outcomes of interest.
-I define treatment as having the possibility to quit and be eligible for the more generous unemployment insurance regime between the end of their compulsory maternity leave and when the child turns one year old (between t = 3 and t = 12 in Figure 1).
-The reforms naturally define a treatment and a control group as a function of the end of compulsory maternity leave date: mothers who based on their date of maternity leave had the option to resign with the more generous unemployment insurance benefits, and mothers who based on their end of maternity leave did not.
+The reforms naturally define a treatment and a control group as a function of the end of compulsory maternity leave date: mothers who, based on their date of maternity leave, had the option to resign with the more generous unemployment insurance benefits and mothers who, based on their end of maternity leave, did not.
+I formally define treatment as having the possibility to quit and be eligible for the more generous unemployment insurance regime between the end of their compulsory maternity leave and when the child turns one year old (between t=3 and t=12 in Figure 1).

-The possibility of unemployment take-up within the "choice period" needs to be taken into account when estimating the effects of the reforms.
+The possibility of unemployment take-up within the "choice period" needs to be considered when estimating the effects of the reforms.
 Taking the replacement rate reform as an example, while the reform was effective from January 2013 onwards, women who ended their maternity leave before January 2013 were eligible for the more generous UI benefit for a portion of their "choice period".
 This is exemplified in Table A1, which shows the eligibility status of mothers for the more generous UI regime by their end of maternity leave date and by the timing of their resignations.
 The table highlights that women who ended their maternity leave from January 2013 onwards were eligible for the new UI regime regardless of the timing of their resignations.
-On the other hand, women who ended their maternity in July 2012 were eligible for the old regime if they decided to resign at t = 3 but for the new UI regime if they resigned at t = 9.
+On the other hand, women who ended their maternity in July 2012 were eligible for the old regime if they decided to resign at t=3 but for the new UI regime if they resigned at t=9.
 Table A2 reports the same information for the duration reform.
 I refer to the subsample of mothers eligible for the more generous UI regime only for a portion of their "choice period" as partially treated mothers.
 Figure A4 illustrates the three groups mothers can be divided into based on their end of maternity leave date.